It's like having a pharmacist for a best friend

 Blood pressure: This medication can increase blood pressure, especially when high doses are used.
 Your doctor will monitor your blood pressure closely while you are taking this medication.
 Your doctor may suggest diet changes or other measures to keep your blood pressure under control.
 People with high blood pressure should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Diabetes: This medication may worsen blood sugar control for people with diabetes.
-People with diabetes should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Illness and surgery: People who take this medication, or have taken other corticosteroids (e.g., prednisone) in the last several months, may need additional corticosteroids (e.g., prednisone) during times of any unusual stress, such as trauma, surgery, or infection.